Is the Vivint Smart Home Security System Worth the Price?

 Technical Support: Speak geek?
 They have direct lines to security and automation support.

 Online Videos: Not your Friday night movie… When the technician comes to your home he will show you them.

 FAQ: They have a great online FAQ area that is easy to navigate through and find your topic of interest.

-How the Summer Sales program works: They have 4,000+ commission based men and women who after finishing a semester of college (end of April) head out to their assigned area and knock on doors 8-10 hours per day.
+How the Summer Sales program works: They have 4,000+ commission-based men and women who after finishing a semester of college (end of April) head out to their assigned area and knock on doors 8-10 hours per day.
 Offices staff between 20-50 sales reps and with their growing sales force size, a state may have anywhere from 1-5 offices.
-They are known to re-knock areas and homes multiple times throughout the year which irritates the majority of homeowners.
-Despite many lawsuits they have faced in several states, they bring in a LARGE number of sales each year (150,000+) most of whom are home owners who weren't planning on buying a security system at the time.
+Vivint services are now available in 49 states.

 Vivint’s home security & automation equipment: